 - Dating again?
 How do I get start?
 How do I attract the "love of my life" into my life?

-If you have any of these concerns, don’t wait or rely on chance that your life will get back on track or that will you feel happy again after divorce.
+If you have any of these concerns, don’t wait or rely on the chance that your life will get back on track on its own.
 A good plan for action can make a big difference.
-And, it’s tough to do it alone.